-Levels of nitrogen dioxide (NO2) have started to fall in recent years However, despite newer vehicles replacing dirtier older ones, the contribution from road vehicles has fallen at a lower rate due to an replacing dirtier older ones, the contribution from road vehicles has fallen at a lower rate due to an increased share of diesel vehicles.
+Levels of nitrogen dioxide (NO2) have started to fall in recent years However, despite newer vehicles replacing dirtier older ones, the contribution from road vehicles has fallen at a lower rate due to an increased share of diesel vehicles.
 Although the average emissions per vehicle is much higher for heavy goods vehicles and buses, the high number of diesel light passenger and commercial vehicles on the road means that these are the biggest contributors to overall pollution.